-I am a Postdoctoral Fellow working with Judith Mank at the University of British Columbia.
+My research and work has focussed on various aspects of genomic evolution, and I specialize in bioinformatic analysis and interpretation of genomic data.
+I did a postdoctoral fellowship working with Judith Mank at the University of British Columbia, during which I worked on questions involving the evolution of recombination rates and sex specific genomic evolution.
 I completed my Ph.D. in 2018, working with Ben Evans at McMaster University assessing various aspects of Xenopus genome biology.
 My primary research focus is on how genetic sex determining factors influence genome evolution and, more generally, how differences between the sexes manifest at the genetic level.
 I also spend a lot of time thinking about polyploidy, phylogenetics, and speciation.

 Ph.
 D. Dissertation